Joe McElderry: 2013–2014: Set Your Soul Alive Tour, Cinderella, and The Jump

 On 8 February 2013, McElderry was awarded a Variety Silver Heart award.
 An event, 'A Tribute to Joe McElderry' was held to celebrate his career so far and where he was presented the award.
 Money raised on the evening went towards the children's charity 'Variety'.
 In March 2013, he appeared as a celebrity guest judge during the audition stages on the third series of Comic Relief does Glee Club.

 McElderry went on tour for the summer of 2013, where he presented a new song, "Memory of You".
-On 17 November, he released the single "Wonderful Dream (Holidays are Coming)".
 In December 2013 and January 2014, he played the starring role of Prince Charming in Qdos Entertainment Pantomimes Cinderella at The Beck Theatre, Hayes.
 This was his pantomime debut, and he starred alongside Shane Richie Jr. for a 38 performance run.
-His single "Wonderful Dream (Holidays are Coming)" featured in the show.
 He also appeared as a guest on the James Whale Radio Show.

-In January 2014, while on a skiing holiday, McElderry entered Channel 4 series hosted by Davina McCall, The Jump, as a last minute replacement to Henry Conway who was injured on the show.
-McElderry earned a place on the show after a jump-off with another celebrity sub, Donal MacIntyre, who would also join the show after the Melinda Messenger withdrew.
+In January 2014, while on a skiing holiday, McElderry entered Channel 4 series hosted by Davina McCall, The Jump, as a last-minute replacement to Henry Conway who was injured on the show.
+McElderry earned a place on the show after a jump-off with another celebrity sub, Donal MacIntyre, who would also join the show after Melinda Messenger withdrew.
 In February 2014, McElderry was announced as the winner after jumping 17.5 metres off the K40 ski jump.

-In 2014, McElderry performed a fifty-date tour throughout the UK called the Set Your Soul Alive tour.
+In 2014, McElderry performed a fifty‑date tour throughout the UK called the Set Your Soul Alive tour.
 During this period, he also worked on material for his fifth studio album.
-After finishing the Set Your Soul Alive tour, he appeared on Kerry Ellis' self-titled album in a cover of "(I've Had) The Time of My Life".
+After finishing the Set Your Soul Alive tour, he appeared on Kerry Ellis’s self‑titled album in a cover of “(I’ve Had) The Time of My Life”.